Amputations

 - Infection

-- Reattaching the amputated part if possible
+- Reattaching the amputated part, if possible

-- Cold damp skin
+- Cold, damp skin

-- Dizziness or being light-headed
+- Dizziness or light-headedness

 - Low blood pressure

-- Pale skin
+- Pale complexion

 - Rapid heart rate